 Religious Education: "Come and See", as recommended by the Bishops of England and Wales, provides the basis for our religious education lessons.
 Besides the formal syllabus, every opportunity is taken to ensure that the message of the Gospel permeates all the other work in school.
 The children take part in a variety of liturgies and they join the Parish for Mass on Feast-days and First Fridays.
-Classes take it in turn to lead Collective identified as having specific special needs is, after discussion with parents, placed on the school's Special Needs Register.
-We follow The DfE guidance using the revised Special Educational Need and/or Disability (SEND).
-A Local Offer is published on our school's website.
-This identifies how the needs of the child will be addressed in our school and allows parents and carers to make an informed decision about the placement of their child and the support available.
+Classes take it in turn to lead Collective Worship, details of which are given in the newsletters, and year group Masses are celebrated in school with parents and parishioners.
+We appoint children in KS2 to be Faith